digital-analytics-program/gov-wide-code/README.md

 ## Digital Analytics Program Government-wide Code

 Provides a JavaScript file for US federal agencies to link or embed in their websites to participate in the Digital Analytics Program.
-The latest version 8.0 of DAP GA code contains only GA4 tracking.
-DAP UA data collection and reporting was retired on June 24, 2024.
+The latest version 8.1 of DAP GA code contains GA4 tracking only.
+DAP UA data collection and reporting was removed on June 24, 2024 in prepration for a global sunset of UA on July 1, 2024.

 * [`Universal-Federated-Analytics.js`](Universal-Federated-Analytics.js) (full)
 * [`Universal-Federated-Analytics-Min.js`](Universal-Federated-Analytics-Min.js) (minified)